 A Guide to Growing Garlic: From Bulb to Bounty

 Are you ready to embark on a flavorful journey in your garden?
 Garlic, with its distinctive aroma and taste, is a staple in many kitchens and a delightful addition to any garden.
-We are about to receive a shipment of garlic bulbs, so you're in luck!
+We just got a fresh shipment of garlic bulbs, so you're in luck!
 In this blog post, I'll walk you through the steps of growing garlic from bulb to bountiful harvest.

 Garlic thrives in well-draining soil with good fertility.
 Before planting, amend the soil with compost or well-rotted manure to improve its texture and nutrient content.
 Aim for a pH level of 6.0 to 7.0, slightly acidic to neutral.

-Plant your bulbs in the fall. .
+Plant your bulbs in the fall.
+We recommend late October once the temperatures have cooled.
 Break apart the bulbs into individual cloves, keeping the papery skin intact.
 Plant the cloves about 2 inches deep and 6-8 inches apart, with the pointed end facing up.

 After planting, cover the garlic bed with a layer of mulch to insulate the soil and suppress weed growth.
 Straw, leaves, or compost work well for this purpose.